psoloway/puppetlabs-tomcat/README.md

 #####`engine_name`

-Specifies the logical name of the Engine, used in log and error messages.
+Specifies the logical name of the Engine as it should appear in log and error messages.
 Maps to the [name XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/engine.html#Common_Attributes).
 Valid options: a string.
 Default: the '[name]' passed in your define.

 #####`jvm_route`